koalahamlet/mean-todo-app/README.md

+This is a simple todo app that uses the MEAN stack.

-to run, simply cd into the repo and run
+To run, simply cd into the repo and run
 $node server.js